Angela Palmerton MCIHort

 Her enthusiasm and love of the outdoors continues unabated and has fuelled her ambition to care for and create imaginative and beautiful gardens with a specialism in gardening for wildlife.
 Angela’s passion for wildlife has been apparent throughout her career, which has previously included being Head of Production for natural history documentaries working with broadcasters such as the BBC, Discovery and National Geographic.

 Angela’s role at Lady Penelope today involves quite a lot of talking … (to the team, her clients and professional contacts), but joking aside she can most often be seen working as a consultant, or speaking and networking at industry events, consulting with clients, securing new work and marketing and growing the business.
-Angela loves gardening so much that she built up a big enough team to ensure that she never actually has to do any!

 She quite often craves practical hands-on gardening, however only on a still, sunny day in June and certainly not in Winter!